 The breakdown of a marriage is difficult but increasingly common.
 Divorce is a complicated process, especially without the support of right local divorce attorney.
 However, consulting with a seasoned Gwinnett County divorce lawyer can provide you a valuable ally who will assist you during these uncertain times.

 An adept attorney understands how to handle all types of divorces in a way that reduces the emotional and psychological stress that comes with any divorce.
 They can bring you emotional and legal support to decrease your stress by spotting issues that you may not recognize and answering difficult questions.
-Even if you think that your divorce is amicable, an attorney can help ensure that all of your legal needs are served and your concerns represented.
+Even if you think that your divorce is amicable, a family law attorney can help ensure that all of your legal needs are served and your concerns represented.

 Under Georgia Code Section 19-5-3, the state allows for a divorce for a variety of factors.
 A divorce may be granted for any of the following reasons as well as several others: